KarlisKalkis/Intro-in-DP1/README.md

 # Dillinger
-Dillinger is cloud-enabled, mobile-ready, offline-stirage, AngularJS powered HTMLS Markdown editor
+Dillinger is cloud-enabled, mobile-ready, offline-stirage, AngularJS powered HTML5 Markdown editor

   - Type some Markdown on the left